 The Bank has executed cash agency agreements with its various affiliated companies under P.J.
 Lhuillier Group of Companies (PJLI or Cash Agents), wherein PJLI is authorized to accept deposits and facilitate withdrawals and other services as may be allowed under BSP Circular No. 940, Guidelines on Deposit and Cash Servicing Outside of Bank Premises.
-In 2022 and 2021, total remittances from Cash Agents amounted to P5.10 billion and P2.50 billion, respectively.
+In 2023 and 2022, total remittances from Cash Agents amounted to P8.11 billion and P5.10 billion, respectively.

-In 2021, the Bank entered into an agreement with the Cash Agents, wherein the Cash Agents would facilitate debit card services on behalf of the Bank.
-In relation to the facilitation of debit card services, the Bank paid commission to Cash Agents amounting to P28.98 million and P60.00 million in 2022 and 2021, respectively, and is presented as Commissions under Other Operating Expenses in the statement of comprehensive income (see Note 19.2).
+The Bank entered into an agreement with the Cash Agents, wherein the Cash Agents would facilitate debit card services on behalf of the Bank.
+In relation to the facilitation of debit card services, the Bank paid commission to Cash Agents amounting to P31.75 million and P28.98 million in 2023 and 2022, respectively, and is presented as Commissions under Other Operating Expenses in the statements of comprehensive income (see Note 19.2).

-Cash agent transactions resulted to a net payable to Cash Agents amounting to P74.43 million and P62.24 million as of December 31, 2022 and 2021, respectively, and is presented as Receivable from cash agents under Loans and Other Receivables in the statement of financial position (see Note 10).
+Cash agent transactions resulted to a net payable to Cash Agents amounting to P22.81 million and net receivable of P74.43 million as of December 31, 2023 and 2022, respectively, and is presented as Receivable from cash agents under Loans and Other Receivables in the statements of financial position (see Note 10).